mologie/nxboot/README.md

 For installation instructions please visit the [project homepage at mologie.github.io](https://mologie.github.io/nxboot/).

+## Components

+* NXBoot: The feature-complete iOS GUI for iOS 10+
+* NXBootLegacy: Experiments to make NXBoot work under iOS 7+, incomplete
+* NXBootMac: Experiments for a macOS GUI for NXBoot
+* NXBootCmd(Mac): iOS and macOS command line tool for injecting payloads
+* NXBootKit(Mac): The framework that powers the above tools

 ## License

 All included source code is licensed under the GPLv3.
 Pull requests must be made available under the same license.